AlexandreDecan/sismic/docs/format.rst

 Elevator
 ^^^^^^^^

-The Elevator statechart will be one of the running example in this documentation.
+The Elevator statechart will be one of the running examples in this documentation.

 .. literalinclude:: ../examples/elevator.yaml
    :language: yaml